-The Food Additives, Flavourings, Enzymes and Extraction Solvents (England) Regulations 2013 allow only certain colours to be used in food, restrict the use of some colours and set maximum levels for others, particularly in relation to food sold in restaurants and as takeaway meals.
+The Food Additives, Flavourings, Enzymes and Extraction Solvents (England) Regulations 2013 (and the equivalent regulations for Wales) allow only certain colours to be used in food, restrict the use of some colours and set maximum levels for others, particularly in relation to food sold in restaurants and as takeaway meals.

-Traders should obtain written confirmation from their supplier that a product complies with the provisions of the Food Safety Act 1990 and the Food Additives, Flavourings, Enzymes and Extraction Solvents (England) Regulations 2013.
-The Regulations list some specific colours that are restricted in sauces, pickles, seasonings, etc. The use of these colours in food is controlled because excessive consumption has been linked to allergic reactions and sickness.
+Traders should obtain written confirmation from their supplier that a product complies with the law.
+The Regulations list some specific colours that are restricted in sauces, pickles, seasonings, etc.

 The Regulations apply to all foods but make specific requirements for certain foods, such as rice, tea, coffee, fresh vegetables, meat, fish and shellfish, which cannot be directly coloured with artificial colours.
 Rice is only able to contain colour introduced by ingredients added to it, such as seasonings.